Riki0923/Rock-Paper-Scissors/README.md

 - Another Private function which enrolls the challenged as he needs to set up the same amount of token as the challenger did, otherwise he cannot play (except if the value set is 0)

-# _enrollAsChallenger
+# SortFinished games

-- This only deducts the msg.sender (challenger) tokenAmount by the value he bet for the round
+- If somebody decides that he or she no longer wants to see which id's belonged to him/her in previous matches, this function deletes the already finished matches (for the msg.sender).

 # getRoundById